transloadit/uppy/website/src/docs/progressbar.md

 ### `id: 'ProgressBar'`

-A unique identifier for this ProgressBar.
+A unique identifier for this Progress Bar.
 It defaults to `'ProgressBar'`.
 Use this if you need to add multiple ProgressBar instances.

 ### `target: null`